KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 - Default value: Not set

 Prevents image formats from being reported as supported by the Vulkan physical device.

+**Note:** If multiple values are set in any environment variable they are be separated by ';' on windows and with ':' on other platforms.
+In `layer_settings.txt` file multiple values are separated by ','.

 **Note:** In desktop environments, environment variables take precedence over `vk_layer_settings.txt` options.